Why DVD Infinity?

 Highest Quality 9.5mm Film to Blu-ray, DVD & Hard DriveWe provide the world's highest quality Blu-ray and DVD productions (and DV masters) as well as hard drive from Super 8, Standard 8, 16mm and 9.5mm cinefilm.
 We regularly provide our unique services to individuals and organisations around the globe for films all the way back to the 1920s.
 Each frame is individually processed and digitally scanned at above broadcast quality, one frame at a time using DVD Infinity's unique motion picture film scanning technology, software and techniques.

-We were the first to scan 8mm, 9.5mm and 16mm film in the Southern Hemsiphere and again the first and only company to date to scan 8mm, 9.5mm and 16mm film in Full High Definition with Full Colour separation.
+We were the first to scan 8mm, 9.5mm and 16mm film in the Southern Hemsiphere and again the first company to date to scan 8mm, 9.5mm and 16mm film in Full High Definition with Full Colour separation.
+We are the first and only company in the Southern Hemisphere to offer optional digital film restoration that significantly reduces dust, scratches and where the projector has taken some of the emulsion off one frame but not the adjacent frames.
+It also improves colour, detail and contrast as well as reducing film grain.

 This is not your ordinary transfer.
 DVD Infinity's unique film scanning provides a much higher quality DVD from your cinefilm than any other transfer system on the planet.
 Our customers normally comment that it looks so much better on the DVD than it ever did through the projector.
 In a recent article by Australian MacWorld, DVD Infinity was ranked No. 1 for cinefilm transfers, receiving the accolade of Best Solution Provider.
 The broadcast industry used to pay hundreds of dollars per minute for a lesser quality (flying spot technology) not so long ago.
 We now offer this quantum leap in quality to those wishing to transfer their home movies.
 Nobody else comes close to our quality...